sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 ## Security

 The Federal Information Processing Standard (FIPS) 140 is a US government standard that defines minimum security requirements for cryptographic modules in information technology products and systems.
-Azure Kubernetes Service (AKS) allows to create node pools with FIPS 140-2 enabled.
+Azure Kubernetes Service (AKS) allows the creation of node pools with FIPS 140-2 enabled.
 Deployments running on FIPS-enabled node pools provide increased security and help meet security controls as part of FedRAMP compliance.
 For more information on FIPS 140-2, see [Federal Information Processing Standard (FIPS) 140](https://learn.microsoft.com/en-us/azure/compliance/offerings/offering-fips-140-2).

 To enable the FIPS support in your subscription, you first need to accept the legal terms of the `Ubuntu Pro FIPS 20.04 LTS` image that will be used in the deployment.
 For details see [Ubuntu Pro FIPS 20.04 LTS](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/canonical.0001-com-ubuntu-pro-focal-fips?tab=Overview).